Impact-Site-Verification: 1559e8b6-97c8-4a3c-8460-70712e091968

 We started out our day, making a delicious and hearty breakfast of eggs, toast, coffee and fruit, in the kitchen at the most hospitable Albergue St. António and Residencial Hotel Celeste complex.

-We set off early, at dawn and walked out the door and directly onto the not-so-hospitable N1, below.
-But the shoulder was wide enough and it was too early for much Portuguese traffic.
+We set off early, at dawn and walked out the door and directly onto the not-so-hospitable N1 highway, below.
+But the shoulder was wide enough and it was too early for much Portuguese traffic, so we felt safe.

 Heading North on the N1 at DawnHeading North on the N1 at Dawn